 - Mustard museum is free, you can do a lot of tastings there.

-- Take a boat for a lazy afternoon.
-There are numerous boats crossing the river Rhine, which will show you many sighs from the different angle.
+- Take a boat ride on a lazy afternoon.
+There are numerous boats crossing the Rhine River, which will show you many sights from a different angle.

-Try Kölsch beer – everything, which is brewed in the radius of 30 km from Koeln is considered to be Koelsh beer.
-This light beer is special because it is filtered from the bottom to the top.
-Which means, it loses its taste quickly.
-For this reason it is mostly served in small glasses of 0,2 L.
+Try Kölsch beer – everything brewed in a radius of 30 km from Koeln is considered to be Kölsh beer.
+This light beer is special because it is filtered from the bottom to the top, which means it loses its taste quickly.
+For this reason it is mostly served in 0.2 L glasses.

-But be careful ordering it, you might not notice it, but your beer will be magically refilled all the time you finish your glass!
+But be careful when ordering it!
+You might not notice, but your beer will be magically refilled every time you finish your glass!
 It is done by default by waiters and you will doubtlessly be charged for it.
 But why not, huh?

-If you want to give waiter a signal to stop refilling – just put a beer coaster on top of your glass.
+If you want to give the waiter a signal to stop refilling, just put a beer coaster on top of your glass.

-FUN FACT: Cologne and neighboring Dusseldorf were always rivals.you order a dark Dusseldorf beer while in Cologne, not the light Koelsh one, don’t be surprised if the waiter will look weird at you! 🙂
+FUN FACT: Cologne and neighboring Dusseldorf were always rivals.
+If you order a dark Dusseldorf beer in Cologne, not the light Kölsh one, don’t be surprised if the waiter gives you a strange look! 🙂

-Thank you very much for reading this post, let me know if you liked the post in the comments!
+Thank you very much for reading this post; let me know if you liked it in the comments!